JaminMartin/pyet-mc/README.md

 </p>

-In the future, the colours will be handled based on the ion, much like the materials project; this is a current work in progress.
 For more general details on changing these plots, please read the documentation regarding configuring plots in pyet-mc [here](#plotting).
 ## Energy transfer models
 The energy transfer process can be modelled for a particular configuration of donor and acceptor ions with the following exponential function here $t$ is time, $\gamma_r$ is the radiative decay rate, and $\gamma_{tr,j}$ is the energy transfer rate for this configuration.
 Assuming a single-step multipole-multipole interaction (currently, the only model implemented), $\gamma_{tr,j}$ may be modelled as a sum over the transfer rates to all acceptors $\gamma_{tr,j}$ takes the form: